charbugs/emphasize/README.md

 * Apply a marker to the current webpage by clicking the apply button.

-* If everthing went well Emphasize will highlight the webpage text.
+* If everthing went well Emphasize will annotate the webpage text.

 ### Working with highlightings

 * For the sake of differentiation each marker has it's own unique color.
-This color appears in highlightings as well as in the user interface.
+This color appears in highlightings as well as in some places at the user interface.

 * You can temporary hide the highlightings of the marker by switching the toggle button.